-CMC competes with all of the large scale margin trading brokerages in CFDs FX and Spread Betting arenas.
-It’s also making inroads into the institutional and B2B spaces through liquidity provision white labels and JVs.
-That push on the institutional side and the firms focus on in house trading technology and the use of currency and share baskets are the key differentiators from their competitors.
+CMC competes with all of the large-scale margin trading brokerages in the CFD, FX and Spread Betting arenas.
+It’s also making inroads into the institutional and B2B spaces through liquidity provision, white labels, and JVs.
+That push on the institutional side and the firm’s focus on in-house trading technology, and the use of currency and share baskets, are the key differentiators from their competitors.

 CMC Markets Versus Saxo Markets